 Set to 1 to allow this device to be included in Netreo reports.
 Set to 0 to prevent its inclusion.

-The name of the version of SNMP you would like to use for this device.
+The name of the version of SNMP you would like to use for communication with this device.
 Options are: leave blank for system default, “v1”, “v2c” and “v3”.
 Be sure to include the required credentials in the CSV for the version you choose.

 V3 Engine ID